flengyel/Zettel-Critique-Assistant-GPT/Zettel-template.md

    - Prioritize writing Zettels with the author's future self in mind, emphasizing clarity and utility for the author rather than a general reader.
    - **Single-focus Zettels**: Maintain a strict focus on one main idea or topic, crafting content for future clarity and utility.
 Annotate WikiLinks where they contribute to the topic's context, except for Index Note references.
 Links within the main body of a Single-focus Zettel should be directly related to the Zettel's central theme or idea and provide immediate, contextual support by offering additional information, evidence, or related viewpoints directly relevant to the Zettel's focus.
    - **Structure Notes**: Organize and link related Single-focus Zettels under thematic sections, starting each section with a relevant annotated WikiLink.
-   - **Index Notes**: Use for navigation with a simple title annotation, listing relevant Single-focus or Structure Zettels for easy access.
+   - **Index Notes**: Used for navigation with a simple title annotation, listing relevant Single-focus or Structure Notes for easy access.

 3. **SEE ALSO Section**:
    - The SEE ALSO section serves as a gateway for expanded exploration and understanding, offering the reader pathways to discover related concepts and themes that might not be central to Zettel's current focus but are valuable for a broader understanding or future research.